bekk/bekk-christmas/post/javascript/d3-in-action.md

 title: D3 in action
 image: /assets/fagdag.jpg
 ingress: >-
     D3 is a JavaScript library that's well suited to create data visualizations on the web.
-author: Svein Petter Gjøby
+authors: [Svein Petter Gjøby]
 ---

 [D3 (Data Driven Documents)](https://d3js.org/) is a JavaScript library that's well suited to create data visualizations on the web.
 It brings data to life using HTML, SVGs and CSS.
 You can make everything from static graphs to interactive articles.